tomasmendesr/todo-list/README.md

 ![image](https://www.arsys.es/blog/file/uploads/2020/04/01-vuejs.jpg)

-To initialize the backend, execute the following commands:
+To initialize the frontend, execute the following commands:
 1. Navigate to the `/todo-list-ui` directory.
 2. Run the following commands: